infracost/docs/docs/integrations/gitlab_app.md

 ## Benefits

-There are two key benefits of using the GitLab App over manual CI/CD integrations:
+There are three key benefits of using the GitLab App over manual CI/CD integrations:
 1. You can add Infracost to multiple repos with one click, no need to install or update CLI versions in your CI/CD pipeline.
 2. Infracost runs significantly faster as only changed folders are run based on the GitLab App events.

-Furthermore, if you use Infracost Cloud (our SaaS product):
-- The merge request status (e.g. open, closed, merged) and metadata such as labels, merged-by, and approved-by are included in the dashboard and reports.
-You can also filter on the merge request status.
-- [Guardrails](/docs/infracost_cloud/guardrails/) and [centralized cost policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.
+3. If you use Infracost Cloud (our SaaS product), all features work without you needing to make any changes to your CI/CD pipelines.
+If you use CI/CD integrations, you should implement [these extra steps](/docs/guides/source_control_benefits/).

 ## Usage